-Anthony Alvarez, Admission Coordinator
+Anthony Alvarez, Director

 Anthony was born and raised in the Chicagoland area.
-He is an ordained minister and has served in Leadership with Teen Challenge for close to 10 years from centers in New York to Florida.
-Anthony first heard the call to ministry while a student in the Teen Challenge Program.
-Since graduating from the program, Anthony has trained with and worked for Teen Challenge in various capacities.
-Anthony has studied at two colleges; Elim Bible Institute and Christ for the Nations.
-Anthony’s desire is to see that every young person that walks through the doors encounters the love of God and be free from life-controlling issues through a relationship with Jesus Christ.
-Anthony enjoys spending his free time spent with family and friends, especially his beautiful wife and two children.
+He is an ordained minister who has served in leadership with Teen Challenge for nearly 10 years, ministering in centers from New York to Florida.
+Anthony first heard the call to ministry while a student in the Teen Challenge program.
+Since graduating, he has trained with and served Teen Challenge in various capacities.

-Sarah Gibson, Lead Counselor
+Sarah Gibson, Program Manager

 Teresa Bowman, Counselor